Thus, cue the dry-as-fuck sales pitch. Yay!

 That said, there are a few non-standard things about me that could turn into unpleasant surprises if not fully disclosed.
 There are some quirks; I am a clear and obvious sufferer of parenthesitis, aside from the obvious and overriding preference for rationality I have documented weak spots for nose piercings, weirdos, dreadlocks, power games, women of Eastern European descent and moody music.

 Less superficially, I am also romantically liberal (open to what some call polyamory, though recent adverse experiences have caused me to temper my enthusiasm somewhat; 'open' is the name of the game nowadays): I do not believe in monogamy by default.
 That is not to say I want to sleep around; if anything, I am pickier than most.
-I simply believe that loving multiple people at the same time is possible, both emotionally and physically.
+I simply believe that being intimate with multiple people at the same time is possible, both emotionally and physically.
 Sure, there will be some jealousy, some wrangling, some jockeying for position.
-None of this is needs to be problematic if you can discuss it, support one another and be frank about your boundaries and limitations.
+None of this needs to be problematic if you can discuss it, support one another and be frank about your boundaries and limitations.
 The jealousy, wrangling and jockeying will be so much worse if it all has to happen beneath the surface, causing resentment, lack of communication, distrust and ultimately the breakdown of the system.
 How is that love?

 * Just immoral, in some circles.